konrad-garus/classycle-gradle-plugin/README.md

 # classycle-gradle-plugin
+Gradle plugin for Classycle dependency analyzer

+## Usage

-This is a gradle plugin that creates Classycle tasks for all project source sets.
+This is a gradle plugin that creates Classycle tasks for all project source sets (including Android source sets).
 Task names are constructed as "classycle" + source set name (e.g. "classycleRelease", "classycleMain" etc).

 As the result of this plugin application "check" task depends on the general "classycle" task.
 General "classycle" task depends on source set Classycle tasks i.e. the resulting task graph looks like: